 The difference is you can advertise for a lot less on the Internet if you do it carefully by setting your budget and bidding on targeted keyword phrases that reach your niche customer.
 You don’t need to have your ads appear in the #1 spot.
 Being in the 3rd or 4th position is fine.
 Save money that way.
 Spend the time to research keyword phrases and find those that your customers are searching on that you can afford.
 Track everything!
 Limit your spend by the day if you’d like.
-That way, you can tweak an ad if you’re paying for clicks and not converting your visitors to buyers.
+That way, if you’re paying for clicks and not converting your visitors to buyers, you can tweak your PPC ad.
 So, how do you get started?

 1.)
 Set your “Networks and devices”